aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/support-clipping-mask-psd-files/_index.md

 ---
-title: Support Clipping Mask in PSD Files with Aspose.PSD Java
+title: Export PSD as PNG with Clipping Mask – Aspose.PSD Java
-linktitle: Support Clipping Mask in PSD Files with Aspose.PSD Java
+linktitle: Export PSD as PNG with Clipping Mask – Aspose.PSD Java
 second_title: Aspose.PSD Java API
-description: Learn how to support clipping masks in PSD files with Aspose.PSD for Java.
-Follow our step-by-step guide to easily manipulate PSD images.
+description: Learn how to export PSD as PNG with clipping mask support using Aspose.PSD for Java.
+Follow our step‑by‑step guide to save PSD to PNG quickly.
 weight: 16
 url: /java/advanced-psd-layer-features-effects/support-clipping-mask-psd-files/
+date: 2025-12-17
 ---

 {{< blocks/products/pf/main-wrap-class >}}